The reports produced consist of three teacher inputs:

 - differentiated versions can be used by students to self assess and understand what is required to achieve each descriptor

-- like PLCs they would help pupils plan their revision
+- like PLCs they would help students plan their revision

 - they will identify gaps in knowledge